naimur4062/wisdom-coaching-client/README.md

 # Welcome my site.
-This is my last-assignment of programming hero's course.
+This is a service site for admission, jobs and sopoken english.
-# This is a site for coaching center which serve the quality education.
+# This is wisdom coaching center which serve the quality education.

 The features of coding: